Home-Start Barnet Family Outings

 Children and young people that would otherwise miss out on having fun experiences that enrich their lives and improve their wellbeing.

-1.We have almost 20 years experience of supporting vulnerable children and their families in Barnet and more recently in Harrow.
+1.We have over 20 years experience of supporting vulnerable children and their families in Barnet and more recently in Harrow.

 2. 70% of our supported families are on low income and unable to afford trips and outings for their children without support from organisations like ours.